Last updated: 04/3/2019

 - Despite these consequences, and the others associated with your substance abuse, do you still feel that you are unable or unwilling to quit?

 This last question is one of the most important because it illustrates a lack of control over your drug abuse.
 But if you answered yes to any of the questions above, it is important to seek drug rehab immediately.
 Your substance abuse has become dangerous and is likely causing you––and your loved ones––many problems.
 However, this can all change with treatment.
-Call 800-654-0987 now to begin this process and to learn about your options when it comes to drug rehab.

 What Happens in Drug Rehab?